 How To Plant Russian Sage

-To be sure of success during the first year, it’s a good idea to start off with well-established, vigorous young plants – as opposed to starting from seed.
+To be sure of success during the first year, it’s a good idea to start off with well-established, vigorous young plants – as opposed to starting from seeds.
 Established potted seedlings have a much better chance of survival than sprouts.

 If you are not able to find established, potted specimens, seek out a fellow gardener who can supply you with some strong runners of this perennial plant you can pot.